Infinidat/ansible-infinidat-collection/README.md

 Ansible 2.9 or newer is required to install as a collection.
 That said, the collection is a tarball.
 Modules may be extracted and installed manually if use of an older version of Ansible is required.
 Adjust values in playbooks/ansible.cfg as required.

 ## Usage
+A Makefile is provided.
+To see the recipes available within it use `make help`.

-Two example playbooks are included in the collection:
+Example playbooks are included in the collection:

+- Main test playbooks:
     - test_create_resources.yml: A playbook that creates many resources.
 It also creates resources again to test idempotency.
     - test_remove_resources.yml: A playbook that in the end removes the resources created in the test_create_resources playbook.
 It too will test idempotency by removing resources again.

+- Playbooks for testing cluster mapping:
+    - test_create_map_cluster.yml: Creates a cluster with hosts and tests mapping a volume to the cluster and hosts.
+    - test_remove_map_cluster.yml: Removes resouces created by its cohort.

+- Playbooks for testing snapshotting:

 These two playbooks serve as a reference to the use of the modules.
 These exercise all modules demonstrating normal usage, idempotency and error conditions.
 Individual module documentation is available via `ansible-doc`.